JanusGraph/janusgraph/janusgraph-examples/example-tinkergraph/README.md

 [`TinkerGraphApp.java`](src/main/java/org/janusgraph/example/TinkerGraphApp.java)
 is an example Java program that connects to a TinkerGraph.
-You will notice the major difference between this an the JanusGraph app is in how the graphs define schema and indexes.
+You will notice the major difference between this and the JanusGraph app is in how the graphs define schema and indexes.
 The code to construct and query the graph is exactly the same.